 To install, drag this link to your browser toolbar: Feedity

-Look & feel of the widget can be customized by specifying the background and font/link color properties (in the code above).
-The widget's div tag (id: divFeedityWidget) can also be used through CSS for more control.
+for reference.
+The look of the widget can be customized by specifying the width, background color and font/link color properties (in the code above).
+Widget's HTML element (#divFeedityWidget) can also be styled through CSS for more control.

 An important step after creating a RSS feed is letting your viewers know that it exists.
 You can easily do this by putting a link to the RSS feed on your website or your blog.
 Follow these simple steps to publish your RSS feed online: